geraldaungst/exandria-campaign/19 Factions/Prophetic Groups/Obsidian Echoforge.md

 - Continue locating and assembling fragments of the Obsidian Prophecy Disc
 - Maintain and protect already recovered fragments
 - Further development of detection and preservation methods
+- Discovery of a method for using the Lorestone to close rifts
 - Training next generation of scholars and explorers

 # Related Elements